Kangaroo Office Medal in Brass by Taylor Ref# C.V/2, A.784a

 Composition: Brass

-A truly exclusive relic from Australia's first private mint.
+This medal is a truly exclusive relic from Australia's first private mint.

 The Kangaroo Office at Port Phillip was a bold attempt by several British entrepreneurs to convert the raw wealth of Australia's goldfields into tokens that could circulate throughout colonial Victoria and New South Wales.